What is estate planning?

-A Last Will and Testament is a legal document which allows you to control how your estate will be distributed after you pass away.
-A Last Will also enables you to appoint a guardian for your minor children as well as provide instructions and set aside funds for the care of any pets you may have.
+A Last Will and Testament is a legal document that allows you to control how your estate will be distributed after you pass away.
+The Last Will also enables you to appoint a guardian for your minor children as well as provide instructions and set aside funds for the care of any pets you may have.

 Who should use a Last Will?

 A Last Will and Testament should be used by anyone over the age of 18 to help avoid potential disputes or confusion regarding your estate.
 A Last Will is especially important for parents with minor children as it will allow you to appoint a guardian and have a say in how your children will be raised.

 What information do I need to write a Last Will and Testament?